ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int = 21
 ```

 Here, the value of `d` hasn't changed.
 It's still `21`, as defined in the first expression.
-The second expression binds its definition within itself by using the qualifier `in`.
+The second expression binds `d` locally, inside `d * 2`, not globally.

 ## Function as Values